A Theory of Saving under Risk Preference Dynamics: Optimality Results

 For two feasible policies $c_1,c_2$, we say that $c_1$ \textit{overtakes} $c_2$ if

-for all $(w,z)\in \SS_0$.
+for all $(w,z)\in \SS$.
 We say that a feasible policy $c^*$ is \textit{optimal} if it overtakes any other feasible policy $c$.
-A feasible policy $c$ is said to satisfy the \textit{first order optimality condition}, or the \textit{Euler equation}, if
+A feasible policy $c$ is said to satisfy the \textit{first order optimality condition} if

-for all $(w,z) \in \SS_0$, and equality holds when $c(w,z) < w$.
+for all $(w,z) \in \SS$, and equality holds when $c(w,z) < w$.
 Here

 Noting that $u'(\cdot, z)$ is decreasing, the first order condition can be compactly stated as